-This process sounds complicated and technical, but it is actually quite doable, we promise!
+This process may sound complicated and technical, but it is actually quite doable, we promise!
 It is not as hard as it sounds, and you only have to do it once.

 This video will help walk you through the steps to map your outside domain to your WordPress.com site, and if you prefer you can follow along with the written directions below.

-Step 1: First, you will need to update your domain’s “name servers” to the following:
+Step 3: Next, you will need to update your domain’s “name servers” to the following: